Banno/web-component-router/README.md

 of the parent (all other nodes are removed).
 Elements can override the `routeEnter` method functionality to customize this behavior.

+## Demo Example

+In the /demo directory, run `npm install && npm run dev` to see the router in a basic application.

 ## Installation

 ```